salesforce/omakase/readme.md

 As mentioned above, many plugins, especially ones with `@Rework`, will need to register dependencies on other plugins.

-You  will have a dependency on `AutoRefiner` in cases where you have subscriptions to syntax unit types more specific than `Selector`, `Declaration` or `AtRule`.
+You  may want a dependency on `AutoRefiner` in cases where you have subscriptions to syntax unit types more specific than `Selector`, `Declaration` or `AtRule`.
 For example `ClassSelector`, `IdSeletor`, `HexColorValue`, and so on.
-All of these requirements are documented for each individual syntax unit type in the "Subscribable Syntax Units" section below.
+All of these requirements are documented for each individual syntax unit type in the [Subscribable Syntax Units](#subscribable-syntax-units) section below.

-If your plugin only needs refined selector units then `AutoRefiner#selectors()` will suffice, or `AutoRefiner#declarations()` for declarations.
-To nab everything then you can use `AutoRefiner#all()`.

 Here is an example of a plugin with dependencies: